How to Replace a Spa Pack

 10. Run the spa jet pump on high for several minutes to purge all air from system before turning up the thermostat and testing the heater.

-And, your done!
+And, you're done!
 While the spa is heating up, take some time to read the owner's manual operating instructions, and send in the warranty registration card.

 Happy Hot Tubbin'